 * Tautavel man from Arago Cave

 The Dmanisi fossils are special for how old they are (1.77 mya), how small they were, how small their brains are, and how simple their tools are, and that they're found in Europe.
 The old theory is that Homo erectus was the first hominin to leave Africa, enabled by their large overall size, large brains, and complex tools.
 But, the Georgian hominins were small, had small brains, and used simple tools, they were similar to australopithecines in many ways.

 * article on Skull 5: variations within the Dmanisi suggest that all hominins can be lumped into Homo erectus

 * article on Dmanisi toothpick use

-We want to ask what kind of intelligence to work stone with this amount of symmetry and precision?
+We want to ask what kind of intelligence is required to work stone with this amount of symmetry and precision?

 Almost all paleoanthropologists acknowledge Homo erectus as a category of hominin in between Australopithecines and anatomically modern Homo sapiens.
 The transition from Homo erectus to Homo sapiens is less clear.
 Extreme lumpers consider Homo erectus as the beginning of a single chronospecies that leads to us, extreme splitters have dozens of species designation for different sets of fossils based on their time, region, and morphology.

 A hominin found in Europe from around 1.2 mya to 800,000 ya, with a morphology very similar to Homo ergaster.

 * Article on Homo antecessor dentition

 Dennis O'Neil on Homo heidelbergensis

 The animal rights movement has contributed to politicizing the human diet.
 Paleoanthropological evidence can be used to support both veganism and raw steaks.
 Would scientific evidence about our evolutionary propensity for a certain diet effect what you eat?